Here’s the ultimate list of air mattress alternatives for camping.

-- Beware the weather: not the best in extreme conditions
+- Beware of the weather: not the best in extreme conditions.

 This one’s self-explanatory: bring a pile of blankets from home and layer them until they’re mattress-like!

-It’s a pretty simple (and highly convenient!) solution, but it brings a few drawbacks.
+It’s a simple (and highly convenient!) solution, but it has some drawbacks.
 For one, this only works if you have a lot of fluffy and thick blankets at home.

 If you try to do this with only one or two blankets, the weight of your back will compress the fill of the blanket.
-Meaning, you’ll be able to feel rocks, twigs, and the overall unyielding hardness of the ground.
+This means you’ll be able to feel rocks, twigs, and the overall unyielding hardness of the ground.

 Not only that, but you’ll instantly kill any insulation properties of the blanket.
-That’s why we advise bringing at least 4-5 thick blankets to lay on.
-You’ll have to bring an extra 1-2 blankets for coverage as well.
+We advise bringing at least 4-5 thick blankets to lay on.
+You’ll also have to bring an extra 1-2 blankets for coverage.

 As you can imagine, the weight of 7+ blankets could pile up quickly.
-So no, this isn’t the lightest air mattress alternative on our list.
+So no, this isn’t our list’s lightest air mattress alternative.

-- You will compress them down when you lay on them, rendering a lot of insulation value virtually null
+- When you lay on them, you will compress them down, rendering a lot of insulation value virtually null.

 Ah yes, the quintessential sleeping bag.
 They’re wildly popular, and for good reasons.

 First, they’re incredibly versatile.
-You can mix and match different bags for the season/temperature you’ll be camping in.
+Mix and match different bags for the season/temperature you’ll be camping in.

-Sleeping bags are also a staple of the outdoors community for their convenience and portability.
+Sleeping bags are also a staple of the outdoor community for their convenience and portability.
 They aren’t nearly as cumbersome as an air mattress.

-Best of all, you can skip the awful leakage issues or worries about puncturing.
+Best of all, you can skip the awful leakage or worries about punctures.

-So that’s a lot of reasons to love sleeping bags, but there are plenty in the camping community who hate them.
+So that’s a lot of reasons to love sleeping bags, but plenty in the camping community hate them.

 Although they’re insulated and rated for cool temperatures, you still need to bring along a sleeping pad.

-Sleeping bags aren’t wildly plush the way a futon or folding mattress would be.
-So without a pad, you’re going to be in for a painful, stiff night on the cold ground.
+Sleeping bags aren’t wildly plush like a futon or folding mattress.
+So without a pad, you’ll be in for a painful, stiff night on the cold ground.